Gabrora/AggregationApp/README.md

 - CSVS fetching process will take some time, because of the large size of the data
 - after fetching, the data will get filtered and aggregated
 - fineally the data will be stored in the database
-- API Get will now be able to return the data with 200 OK errorcode. url : http://localhost:8081/electricity
+- API Get will now be able to return the data. url : http://localhost:8081/electricity

 the applicationn should have no problems, every part of the assignment is done.